The Real Sex Lives of Men Over 65

 - Exemplary lifestyle habits extend sexual function up to several years, but ultimately, they don’t protect elderly men from libido decline and erection loss.

 - Having a partner works wonders for men’s desire.
 Compared with single men, those in relationships had much more libido.
 But relationships also have downsides—greater risk of ED, premature ejaculation, difficulty ejaculating, and performance anxiety.

 You’re Never Too Old to Enjoy Great Sex

 So somewhere between half and 90 percent of men over 65 suffer some level of ED.
 That's depressing.
 However, elderly couples who wish to remain sexual can still enjoy great sex and orgasms—if they make a few simple erotic adjustments:

-• Enjoy being more in synch.
+- Enjoy being more in sync.
 Young men heat up much faster than young women, often finishing before their lovers have even warmed up to genital play.
 Older men take longer to become aroused—like women.
-So older couples become more erotically in synch, which enhances sexual and relationship satisfaction.
+So older couples become more erotically in sync, which enhances sexual and relationship satisfaction.

 Many older men respond to age-related sexual changes by retiring from sex, especially when erection drugs don’t work.
 If that’s how you decide to proceed, it’s your call.
 But I’m in my late sixties, and I can happily testify that without drugs, with the adjustments just mentioned, elder sex can feel as fulfilling as ever—maybe even better.